Aleph-Alpha/pharia-kernel-sdk-py/docs/source/core_concepts.md

 When this Skill will get executed, and how, is up to the Kernel, which allows the engineer to focus on the business and AI logic of the Skill at hand.

+## WASM Component

+On a more technical level, when you build your Skill, it is compiled to a [WASM Component](https://component-model.bytecodealliance.org/).
+Under the hood, we use [componentize-py](https://github.com/bytecodealliance/componentize-py?tab=readme-ov-file#known-limitations) to do that.
+`componentize-py` resolves the imports of a Skill module, so any package you import in you Skill will also be included in the Component.
+However, non-native dependencies (e.g. `NumPy` which is written in `C`) only work if the wheels for [WASI targets](https://github.com/benbrandt/wasi-wheels) are available at build-time.
+For `Pydantic`, our SDK resolves this under the hood for you.

 ## CSI

 The Cognitive System Interface, or CSI, is the set of functionality that is provided to the user code when it is run within the Kernel environment.